comdex-official/comdex/SECURITY.md

 ### 1. Email

-Send your detailed vulnerability report to `dheeraj@comdex.one`.
+Send your detailed vulnerability report to `security@comdex.one`.

 ### 2. GitHub Private Vulnerability Reporting